-The 22nd International Symposium on Principles and Practice of Declarative Programming will take place 8-10 September 2020 in Bologna, Italy.
+The 22nd International Symposium on Principles and Practice of Declarative Programming will take place online 8-10 September 2020.
+It will be organized by the University of Bologna, Italy.
+The exact format of the online conference is to be determined.

 The PPDP 2020 symposium brings together researchers from the declarative programming communities, including those working in the functional, logic, answer-set, and constraint handling programming paradigms.
 The goal is to stimulate research in the use of logical formalisms and methods for analyzing, performing, specifying, and reasoning about computations, including mechanisms for concurrency, security, static analysis, and verification.